lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 ```

 Naturally, you can see a problem with that function, it cannot accept just any
-random `Int` to be used for indexing, and `quickCheck` quickly finds
+random `Int` to be used for indexing, and `quickCheck` quickly finds that
-that problem for us:
+problem for us and prints out violating input along with an error:

 ```haskell
 λ> quickCheck prop_Index_v1